-With inventory low in many markets, homebuyers are considering new builds more than ever before.
+With inventory low in every Treasure Valley housing market, homebuyers are considering new builds more than ever before.
 But are they right for you?

 If you love to watch HGTV, most of the houses you see people hunting are resales--homes that have been built by and owned by other families.
 Much of the drama in these shows (think House Hunters) derives from the terrible taste in home decor of the previous occupants and whether the new couple can overcome the "hardship" of an ugly paint color or unattractive carpet.